mentiondev/craft3-base/README.md

 Since this is boilerplate that mention uses for projects, it is by definition opinionated, and has a number of assumptions:

 * Local setup is done via the command line
-* Gulp is used as a the frontend workflow automation tool
+* Gulp is used as the frontend workflow automation tool
 * NPM or YARN are setup
 * Bootstrap 3 is used for the CSS framework
 * Nginx is used as the web server